-- The Hogan Archive of New Orleans Music and New Orleans Jazz supports the study of New Orleans musical culture from the late 19th and 20th centuries.
+- The Hogan Archive of New Orleans Music and New Orleans Jazz supports the study of New Orleans musical culture from the late 19th and 20th centuries forward.
 Strengths include oral history interviews, photography, sheet music, personal and business papers, and audio and video recordings.
 It seeks to expand its holdings to include New Orleans representations of the broader Black American Music experience.

 - The Louisiana Research Collection (LaRC) supports most aspects of Louisiana research with a focus on New Orleans.
 Strengths include Carnival, the Civil War, Jewish studies, LGBTQ+ and gender studies, politics, social welfare, and literature.
 It seeks to expand its holdings relating to Black Americans, Asian-Americans, the LGBTQ+ community, and the counter-culture.

 - The Rare Books Collection preserves roughly 100,000 titles spanning from a leaf of the Gutenberg Bible to recent first editions.
 It is currently focused on collecting print materials from New Orleans based literary presses, New Orleans and Southeastern writers, and artist books.